abend0c1/hidrdd/README.md

                          MCHIP  - Microchip C18 style
-      -f --file        = Read input from the specified file -c --hex         = Read hex input from command line -b --binary      = Input file is binary (not text) -o --output      = Write output to the specified file (default is console) -s --struct      = Output C structure declarations (default)
+      -f --file        = Read input from the specified file -c --hex         = Read hex input from command line -r --right       = Read hex input from the rightmost side of each line -b --binary      = Input file is binary (not text) -o --output      = Write output to the specified file (default is console) -s --struct      = Output C structure declarations (default)